jaalto/project--linux-tmpfs-ramdisk/README.rst

 DESCRIPTION
 ===========

-Warning: as of 2019-05-04 this is **EXPERIMENTAL**.
-NOT TESTED and YOU MAY LOOSE ALL YOUR DATA.
+Warning: as of 2019-05-04 this is only a CONCEPT, NOT YET WORKING, **EXPERIMENTAL**, UNTESTED.

 A Linux administrator utility to manage selected directories in tmpfs RAM.